jbirkholz/webusbAuth/README.md

 6. `python3 WebSocketServerPACE.py`
 7. In the section "Remote nPA PACE", enter the card's CAN and click "send".
 The browser connects to WebSocketServerPACE.py, which verifies the CAN with PACE; the responses are shown in the log.

 Note: It is a bad idea to hand out your authentication token and its secret to a website, as in never give out your email password.
-In case of the nPA, EAC (Extended Access Control) is required to access the passport's data.
-But an attacker can use your entered PIN to authenticate on your behalf at a legitimate party.
-He can also do Pin-Management.
 Without technical understanding it is hard for users to distinguish a secure input method from an insecure.
 Maybe in the future browsers will provide this themselves.
-For now, a browser extension does the job.
+For now, a browser extension does the job of providing such an input method.
 Or you own an advanced CCID, that provides a hardware PIN pad and transaction display.

+In case of the nPA, EAC (Extended Access Control) is required to access the passport's data.
+If the PIN instead of CAN is used as password, an attacker can use it to authenticate on your behalf at a legitimate party.
+He can also change the PIN. increase This example can be seen as a demonstration of how easier access increases the attack surface and thus the security risk associated.

+See [Pace.md](./Pace.md) for an overview of the PCD's implementation of the PACE protocol.

 ### Usage in standalone applications based on electron ###
-[Electron] provides a Chromium based framework to build native applications for Linux, Mac and Windows.
+[Electron] provides a Chromium based framework to build native applications for Linux, Mac, and Windows.
 If Chromium >= 61 and <= 67 is used, it supports WebUSB.
 Once started (`npm start`), `navigator.usb` should be available in the included developer console (Ctrl+Shift+I).

 [electron]: https://electronjs.org/
 [quick-start example]: https://github.com/electron/electron-quick-start

 ### Security considerations ###
 Be aware that WebUSB forwards your local USB device into the browser context whose security context is the origin (protocol, host, port) of the visited website.
 This means once you allow a USB device using the WebUSB Browser dialog, the website's scripts can run arbitrary USB commands on your local device.
 In the case of a WebUSB device that is designed to operate under these conditions it's fine.
-Classic USB devices on the other hand were not intended to be used remote as with WebUSB, and (function) abstraction layers like driver, library and application aren't present anymore.
+Classic USB devices on the other hand were not intended to be used remote as with WebUSB, and (function) abstraction layers like driver, library, and application aren't present anymore.
 As a result the web application host serving the web application can use USB functions of the device, which may be flash(newFirmware) or deleteSomethingImportant().
 In case of authentication, a website may use your (allowed) USB token as man-in-the-middle to authenticate on your behalf somewhere else.
 This can be recognized by the user, if the hardware token itself displays transaction information, and denied, if it has hardware based confirmation.

+### Design decisions ###
+I implemented the CCID interface device (ifd) handler in JavaScript using the WebUSB API to allow (progressive) web applications direct access to the hardware token.
+I could have forwarded all WebUSB communication to a remote party, which then handles the WebUSB device.
+The included forwarding examples proxy the hardware token on its apdu level via WebSocket to the remote party.

 ### TODO ###
 This is currently a side project, I occasionally work on in my spare time.